 With the following test you can determine your rigs ability to point into the wind.

 First you sail as much into the wind as possible on one tack & take a reading of your actual course.
 Then tack to put the wind on the other side of your boat and try to sail into the wind as much as possible & take a reading of your actual course again.
 The difference between the 2 course readings is the range you can not sail in.
 Your course in degrees is available on most gps devices.

 The angle you can sail in relation to the direction of the wind determine what courses are available to you when sailing.
 When all variables are ideal, you can paddle sail a Falcon Sail 300 of 360 degrees of potential travel.
 By tacking you can effectively make headway straight upwind.
-The reality is tacking upwind provides only a little extra practical sailing angles when you consider the option to just paddle straight upwind.
-Even many sail boats do not do well traveling straight to windward.
-Though tacking upwind can be fun and the practice can make you a better paddle sailor.
-Most importantly a Falcon Sail kit gives you the potential to paddle sail 300 out of 360 degrees of potential travel.
+Tacking upwind can be fun and is great practice to make you a better paddle sailor on all angles of attack.
+Once you are well practiced, a Falcon Sail kit gives you the potential to paddle sail 300 out of 360 degrees of potential travel.
 That means 5 out of 6 potential courses.

 Here is a video that will give you a idea of what you can do with a Falcon Sail

 Yes.
 All you need is a extra boat kit.
 An extra boat kit

 includes everything you need to solidly rig your Falcon Sail on